MakerSpace10/A.T.L.A.S.-Arduino/README.md

 Now you can repeat the moving code above.
 The rest of the code is in the "Code/Stepper" folder.

 ### Balancing
 To find out how much the robot has to ajust itself, it needs to know the angle that it is tilting at.
 Now time to commit a sin: using math outside of school.
 I am using the tan function to find the angles.
 Use this [guide](https://www.hackster.io/marketingmanagerofdattabanur/arduino-self-balancing-robot-e23f9c) to understand and write your own code.
 Each robot will be built differently, so certain numbers will need to be tweaked.
 The general concepts will always be present.

+By taking the values gathered by the gyro, plug them into an equation to dicover the leaning angle.
+The stepper motors will adjust accordingly.

+Finnally, combine the reciver with the balancer code so you can contoolk the robot.
+The balancer code must take priority, so the robot doesn't fall over.